Notice to Students

-Faculty, staff, and student organizations may submit announcements for publication in LSN pursuant to the guidelines posted under the “Organizations & Student Life” section of the Student Support website.
+Faculty, staff, and student organizations may submit announcements for publication in LSN pursuant to the guidelines posted under the “Organizations & Student Life” section of the Student Affairs website.

 GGU4YOU is the university’s online service system which is accessed from the website, www.ggu.edu.
 User accounts are created automatically at the time of admission.
 User names and passwords are sent to students’ e-mail address on record at the time of account creation.
 Students who do not receive their GGU4YOU account information or have any other questions may e-mail email@example.com for assistance.